OlintoYale/NCBI_rentrez/README.md

 ##  GenBank_fastas_fromList.R
 Usage: R script to download fasta sequences listed in a list from NCBI/nuccore DB using Rentrez from the command line.
        Any number of fastas can be download at one.
-List.CVS must contain a header and the list of GenBank IDs

 ie: Rscript GenBank_fastas_fromList.R list.CSV